gramiojs/documentation/docs/bot-api.md

 Under the hood, [Bot API](https://core.telegram.org/bots/api) uses TDLib (which in turn uses MTProto API).

 While the [Bot API](https://core.telegram.org/bots/api) can only be used to work with bot accounts, the MTProto API can be used to work with both bot and user accounts.
-If you need to work with MTProto, we recommend you the <a href="https://mtcute.dev/" target="_blank" rel="noopener noreferrer">
+If you need to work with MTProto, we recommend you the <a href="https://mtcute.dev/" target="_blank" rel="noopener noreferrer"  class="text-mtcute">
 <img src="https://mtcute.dev/mtcute-logo.svg" alt="MtCute Logo" width="32" height="32" style="vertical-align:middle;    display: inline-block;">mtcute</a> library.

 ## Calling the Bot API